guillim/nextjs-boilerplate/README.md

 Visit [vercel](https://vercel.com/signup) to create an account.
 Choose the free "hobby" plan.
 Select Continue with GitHub to connect your GitHub and Vercel accounts.
 Read [this page](https://nextjs.org/learn/dashboard-app/setting-up-your-database) if you are stuck

-#### Supabase
+#### Neon

 We do not chose Vercel Postgresql because it's not free.
-Supabase is a great alternative, and it's free.
-Visit [supabase](https://supabase.io/) to create an account.
+Neon is a great alternative, and it's free.
+Visit [supabase](https://neon.tech/) to create an account.
 Choose the free plan.
-Read [this page](https://nextjs.org/learn/dashboard-app/setting-up-your-database)
+Read [this page](https://neon.tech/docs/guides/nextjs)

+We user [Prisma](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases-typescript-postgresql) to connect to the database.
+Very useful to be error-proof.

+More info in our [prisma/README.md file](prisma/README.md)

 ### Thanks